TeddyRandby/qio/README.md

 * QIO combines the socket type\domain\protocol arguments that
 * are found in posix into configurations that are common and
 * cross-platform.
 These are TCP and UDP.
+* Note: These use IPv6 exclusively (for now, until it causes a problem).
 */
 enum qsock_type { QSOCK_TCP, QSOCK_UDP };
 qd_t qsocket(enum qsock_type type);